konstellation-io/kdl-project-template/README.md

  - Get the original commit message and add a _-results_ to be able to track what commit the results are from
  - Add and commit the changes done, which should only be dvc.lock.
 Since keeps track of our datafiles
  - Push changes both to git and dvc to the corresponding branch

+If the process has been runned correctly, we should see a new commit on our branch in the cloud repository.

 TODO: Check with konstellation team on this section